CoderSerg/Wind-Scripts/README.md

-# Wind-Scripts
+# WindScripts
-Script hub for Roblox, right in your game.
+Script hub for Roblox that is built on [WindUI](https://github.com/Footagesus/WindUI)